sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-facet-mosaic.md

 	</figcaption>
 	</figure>

 After the reboot, the device will connect to WiFi, obtain keys, and begin applying corrections.
-Assuming you are outside, after a few minutes of receiving PointPerfect corrections to the device, connect to the RTK Torch over SW Maps (or other) and the device will enter RTK Float, then RTK Fix (usually under 3 minutes).
+Assuming you are outside, after a few minutes of receiving PointPerfect corrections to the device, connect to the RTK Facet mosaic over SW Maps (or other) and the device will enter RTK Float, then RTK Fix (usually under 3 minutes).
 You can now take positional readings with millimeter accuracy!

 <figure markdown>
 ![SW Maps showing accuracy](./img/SWMaps/SparkFun Torch - SW Maps PointPerfect Fix Accuracy.png)